Hello, my name is Sarah and I love to travel and co-create adventures.

 A couple of years later, in 1995, I returned to Africa to volunteer as a humanitarian aid worker in the refugee camps, following the genocide in Rwanda and found my vocation in life.

 Recently, two major life events caused me to change tack.
-In 2015 I met my partner, Brett, at a bus stop opposite the DFID office, where I worked at the time and a few months later I lost my mum to terminal cancer, only weeks after I became a full-time carer for her.
+In 2015 I met my husband, Brett, at a bus stop opposite the DFID office, where I worked at the time and a few months later I lost my mum to terminal cancer, only weeks after I became a full-time carer for her.

 To cope with the grief that engulfed me, I decided to walk El Camino de Santiago (or the Way of St. James) in memory of her and set off for St. Jean Pied de Port in the French Pyrenees in September 2015, carrying all I needed on my back.